LinkedIn Invitations: All of Your Questions Answered

 If you only see a “Follow” button, you should see a “Connect” option by selecting “More.”
 From here, sending a LinkedIn invitation is more personal.
 While it’s possible to click “send” without a comment, it’s a much better idea to introduce yourself.
 One reason for this is that it’s more obvious that you aren’t spamming that person, but instead have a genuine interest in the relationship.

-Here’s the thing: there’s more to a LinkedIn invitation these days than there used to be.
+There’s more to a LinkedIn invitation these days than there used to be.
 Although professionals of all types can benefit from having plenty of connections, the benefits vary from one person to another.
 In addition, there are lots of problems these days with spammers and scammers making everyone’s lives miserable.
 You don’t want people to think that you’re one of them, even if you are trying to sell something.
 For that reason, you need to convince people to accept the invite.

 How Do I Write a LinkedIn Invitation That Others Will Accept?